highlight-run/docs/error-monitoring/grouping-errors.md

 updatedAt: 2022-06-27T03:34:47.000Z
 ---

 Highlight groups errors together based on their error message and stack trace.
-When an error is thrown, Highlight finds the closest matching error and adds the new error instance to it.&#x20;
+When an error is thrown, Highlight finds the closest matching error and adds the new error instance to it.

 An error is matched if: